Get started

 Value stream metrics to drive software delivery productivity

-The increased cost of capital and riskier economic environment in 2023 is changing the way organisations think about technology investment.
+The increased cost of capital and riskier economic environment in 2023 is changing how organisations think about technology investment.

 As belts are tightened, CTOs are under pressure to do more with less and to provide clear evidence that their software delivery teams are delivering value as efficiently and predictably as possible.